lindseypgill/hdoc-guide/hdoc-guide/getting-started/complex-edits.md

 ## Installing HDocBook Tools
 HDocBook Tools is a simple command-line tool you install on your system, it requires Node.js to be installed on your system.
 This tool is developed and maintained by Hornbill and provides you with a local preview server functionality as well as other functions to help you with content development.

-You can install the Hornbill HDocBook tools using Node package manager tool, and typing in the following command.
-This installs the tools globally to your Node.js installation making the `hdoc` CLI tool available to you to use.
+You can install the Hornbill HDocBook tools using Node package manager.
+From a command-line simply type the following command and press Enter.
+This installs the tools globally to your Node.js installation, making the `hdoc` CLI tool available to you to use.

 ```bash
 npm install hdoc-tools -g
 ```

-##
+## Getting The HDocBook to work on
+There are a number of stages to this step.

+### Step 1 - Fork Your Copy
+In order to contribute to a HDocBook you are required to first make a copy of the repository.
+In essence, forking a repository means "Make a copy of this repository in my local account"